haxsaw/actuator/src/examples/hadoop/README.txt

 This is an Actuator example that illustrates the use of Actuator in modeling a Hadoop cluster of arbitrary size.
-While it doesn't configure every last corner of Hadoop (for example, while SSH security is present, other Hadoop security is ignored), but it does illustrate a broad range of Actuator features in the infra, namespace, and config modeling spaces.
+While it doesn't configure every last corner of Hadoop (for example, while SSH security is present, other Hadoop security is ignored), it does illustrate a broad range of Actuator features in the infra, namespace, and config modeling spaces.

 1. Quick start; what you need to do first if you want to run this